kadmielp/EpiTelos/README.md

 ## ⚠️ Disclaimer
 EpiTelos is a prototype provided "as is".
 The developers are not responsible for any consequences arising from usage.
 Always verify AI outputs for accuracy, especially regarding personal or professional decisions.

+---

+This project is inspired by the concepts of [Fabric](https://github.com/danielmiessler/Fabric) and [Telos](https://github.com/danielmiessler/Telos).